ehdtlaos/Anonymous-Forum/README.md

-#MVP
+# Overview
-Create a website using MVP
+Create a website using MVP within 2 days

-Title: Anonymous Forum
-Function: Create a post anonymously.
-Comment and reply comment to communicate with users.
-Delete post, comment or reply using password you have set it up during posting, writing comment or reply.
-Admin has admin-password where admin can delete any post using single admin-password
+Anonymous Forum: Forum where people can write a post anonymously.
+Abilitiy to delete if one remembers his/her password.

+# Features

+# Setup & Installation

+# Usage & Details